 Older Performance Horses and Joint Care

 Many performance horses are like fine wines: they improve with age in terms of skill and ability.
 The key is to keep these older horses active by keeping their bodies healthy and sound.
 As always with holistic horse care, a solid nutritional foundation provides the basis for general health, while specific supplements offer additional joint support.
-I like the Simplexity APA Blend or Essentials as a general nutritional foundation, and then add supplements as needed to address a horse’s specific health issues or chronic weaknesses.
+I like the powdered alage and probiotic blend and daily packets of algae, enzymes, and probiotics as a general nutritional foundation, and then add supplements as needed to address a horse’s specific health issues or chronic weaknesses.

 Dillon: A Case Study of an Older Roping Horse